Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 npm run build
 ```

 The above commands, transpiles all TS into JS for your project.
-A **"build"** folder will appear if the above command is successfully.
+A **"build"** folder will appear if the command is successfully.

 ## Building The Template With Docker.